simongriggdotinfo

 This is not a best 45s ever released list.....

-There is something about the magical seven inch vinyl single, something that the CD single, and the cassingle (which must be the silliest, most useless format ever...at least the CD is convenient and usually works as its designed to) could and can never aspire too.
-Both are unappealingly soulless.
-The small round, iconic seven inch however, as rough as it sounds sometimes (and that is a part of its soul, the audio shittiness bought on by its intended disposability) defines the pop song and is the philosophical parent of the mp3 in its disposability.
+There is something about the seven inch vinyl single, something that the CD single, and the cassingle (which must be the silliest, most useless format ever - at least the CD is convenient and usually works as it's designed to) could - and can - never aspire too.
+Both are unappealingly pointless and instantly irrelevant as a keepsake.
+The small round, iconic seven inch however, as rough as it sounds sometimes (and that, of course, is a part of its joy, the audio shittiness bought on by its intended disposability) defines the pop song and is the philosophical parent of the mp3 in its disposability.
 Something the record companies still don’t get....

-I’ve got thousands of the things and I still buy the odd one.
-In reggae, indie rock and other styles it still thrives albeit on the edge of the public consciousness, to whom it is mostly a museum format.
+I’ve got thousands of the ridiculous things and I still buy the odd one.
+In reggae, indie rock and other niche styles it still thrives albeit on the edge of the public consciousness - to whom it is mostly a museum format.
 One of my favourite records of last year, Ice Cream by New Young Pony Club, was only on 7”.
-But you can’t deny that the 7” was a record of its time and that time is largely gone.
-Hence this list, mostly exists during my frenzied seven inch buying period from about 1974 through to the mid eighties, plus a bunch of records from the sixties which came firstly from the jukebox leftovers my dad used to bring home in the late sixties, and thence after from my endless rustling through the junk shops of the nation over the next decade or so.
+But you can’t deny that the 7” was a record that completely defined its time - and that its time is largely gone.
+Hence this list mostly derives from my most frenzied seven inch buying period - from about 1974 through to the mid eighties - plus a bunch of records from the sixties that came firstly from the jukebox leftovers my dad used to bring home in the late sixties, and thence after from my fevered and addicted rustling through the junk shops of the nation over the next decade or so.

-So, once again, in no real order except a vague alphabetical one, and where I note the B side it’s because it matters as much as the top side to me:
+So, once again, in no real order except a vague alphabetical one (and when I note the B side it’s because it matters as much as the top side to me):

-Of course there are massive gaps in this list (off the top of my head: Alternative TV / Chuck Berry / Aaron Neville / Chris Knox / Ramones / The Temptations / Mary Wells / Benny Spellman / Max Merritt / Japan / Gladiators... and on and on and on), some of which I address in the album list and the 12" list, but realistically this thing could go on forever, but that is the nature of random lists like this....
+There are - of course - massive gaps in this list (off the top of my head: Alternative TV / Chuck Berry / Aaron Neville / Chris Knox / Ramones / The Temptations / Mary Wells / Benny Spellman / Max Merritt / Japan / Gladiators... and on and on and on), some of which I address in the album list and the 12" list, but realistically this thing could go on forever, but that is the nature of random lists like this....

 The image at the top is courtesy of The Revolution

-Words herein copyright under a Creative Commons license. © 1996-2012 Propeller Lamont Ltd, but feel free to quote (for non- commercial use only) if you give us the credit.
+Words herein copyright under a Creative Commons license. © 1996-2024 Propeller Lamont Ltd, but feel free to quote (for non-commercial use only) if you give us the credit.
 For commercial use, please contact Simon.
 Ta.
 On images all rights are reserved.
 Please contact for re-use.